 - 2011: Lolos, Y., B. Gourley, A. Sarris, C. Hayward, C. Trainor, E. Kiriatzi and N. Papadopoulos.
 ‘The Sikyonian Plateau: Integrated Approach to the Study of an Ancient Cityscape.’
 Fifth Symposium of the Hellenic Society of Archaeometry.
 Athens: 305-326.

-- Submitted and Accepted for Publication: Trainor, C. 'The Archaeology of Greece and Roman.
+- 2018: Trainor, C. 'The Archaeology of Greece and Roman.
 Studies in Honour of Anthony Snodgrass, by J. Bintliff and K. Rutter (eds.)
 Classical Review 68.1.

 - 2012: Trainor, C. ‘Art and Identity in Dark Age Greece, 1100-700 B.C.E. by S. Langdon’.
 Hermathena 187: 105-107.

 - 2017: Trainor, C. ‘The Hellenistic Age, by P. Thonemann.'
 Bryn Mawr Classical Review 2017.06.36.